dajde/pq_chat/README.md

 $ ./keyserver
 ```

-To reinitialize the `keys.db` file, you can use the `--reset` option:
+To reinitialize the `keys.db` file (to delete registered users and published KEM bundles), you can use the `--reset` option:

 ```bash
 $ ./keyserver --reset